-Sacramento now had two active and overlapping collaboratives: Sacramento BMoC Collaborative and the My Brother's Keeper (MBK) Sacramento Collaborative, which included most of the individuals and organizations involved in the Sacramento BMoC Collaborative.
+Sacramento now had two active and overlapping collaboratives: (1) Sacramento BMoC Collaborative and the (2) My Brother's Keeper (MBK) Sacramento Collaborative.
+Most of the Sacramento BMoC collaborative were also part of the MBK Sacramento Collaborative.
 According to a Sacramento BMoC Collaborative member now active with the MBK Sacramento Collaborative:

-The BMoC Collaborative how it used to be has changed.
-That collaborative became the place for MBK [Sacramento].
-All of the people involved with the BMoC Collaborative are still involved with MBK.
+The BMoC Collaborative became the place for MBK [Sacramento].
+All the people involved with the BMoC Collaborative are still involved with MBK.
 I would say it is the same group.

 In 2014, three years after the Sacramento BMoC formed, the members made the strategic decision to disband and focus their efforts on the MBK Sacramento Collaborative.
-The BMoC Collaborative members acknowledged that both the MBK and BMoC Collaboratives were focused on boys and men of color, but that the MBK Sacramento Collaborative, led by the City's Mayor and tied to a nationwide movement started by the President of the United States, had a higher potential for capturing additional financial resources for much needed programs and services.
-The accomplishments of the Sacramento BMoC Collaborative (i.e., building trust between partner agencies, developing a shared vision and mutually reinforcing strategies, and founding the annual BMoC Summit) provided a strong foundation for the MBK Sacramento Coalition to build on.
+The BMoC Collaborative members acknowledged that both the MBK and BMoC Collaboratives were focused on boys and men of color, but that the MBK Sacramento Collaborative, led by the City's Mayor and tied to a nationwide movement started by the President of the United States, had a higher potential for capturing more financial resources for much needed programs and services.
+The accomplishments of the Sacramento BMoC Collaborative (i.e., building trust between partner agencies, developing a shared vision and mutually reinforcing strategies, and founding the annual BMoC Summit) supplied a strong foundation for the MBK Sacramento Coalition to build on.

 In 2018, the MBK Sacramento Collaborative released a Guide to Action that outlines strategies for change in four impact areas.
-Additionally, MBK Sacramento - in partnership with Black Child Legacy Campaign, Healing the Hood and the Positive Youth Justice Initiative - was one of 10 entities in the nation that received an Obama Foundation grant to improve life outcomes for boys and young men of color.
+Additionally, MBK Sacramento- in partnership with Black Child Legacy Campaign, Healing the Hood and the Positive Youth Justice Initiative-was one of 10 entities in the nation that received an Obama Foundation grant to improve life outcomes for boys and young men of color.